 Willis once bought a gold Cartier watch encrusted with diamonds for $100,000 simply because he liked how it looked.
 He also regularly takes cruises with his wife and owns a multi-million dollar mansion in San Diego.

-As far as investing his money, Morris avoids the stock market.
+As far as investing his money, Willis avoids the stock market.
 Instead, he keeps his money in the bank or in businesses.
 He's become a more cautious investor and learned the importance of doing your homework thanks to a sham oil investment.
-Morris spent hundreds of thousands of dollars on the advice of his investor for a fraudulent company.
+Willis spent hundreds of thousands of dollars on the advice of his investor for a fraudulent company.

-Luckily, "Y.M.C.A." won't be going away anytime soon, so Morris can recoup his losses.
+Luckily, "Y.M.C.A." won't be going away anytime soon, so Willis can recoup his losses.
 And that's beautiful music to his ears.